Carnival Panorama Ship Review and Photos

 READ MORE: Review – Carnival Kitchen on Carnival Panorama

 The open bounce session is $12 for an hour, while the glow party costs $18.
-If you’re worried about your little tots, there are actually special sessions specifically for them and their accompanying adults.
+If you’re worried about your little tots, there are special sessions specifically for them and their accompanying adults.

 Outside Decks